FunPlus: Esports

 FunPlus has an esports division named FunPlus Esports that sponsors several esports teams and leagues around the world.
 In 2017, FunPlus Esports founded FunPlus Phoenix, a professional esports organization with a League of Legends team competing in China's top league (the LPL), and operates the Pacific Championship Series.
 During its run from mid-2018 to 2019, the League of Legends SEA Tour was operated by FunPlus Esports.

 In 2018 FunPlus Esports, in partnership with Chinese online game developer NetEase, launched the world's first global battle royale pro league, "Rules of Survival Global Series".

-In 2019, FunPlus Phoenix won the League Of Legends World Championship in a 3-0 Stomp.
-In August 2021, FunPlus Phoenix’s mid laner Kim “Doinb” earned the League of Legends Pro League Most Valuable Player award for the 2021 summer split.
+In 2019, FunPlus Phoenix won the League Of Legends World Championship in a 3–0 victory over G2 Esports.

+In August 2021, FunPlus Phoenix’s mid laner Doinb earned the League of Legends Pro League Most Valuable Player award for the 2021 summer split.

 In 2022, FunPlus Phoenix Wins the Chinese Wild Rift League.

 Ventures

 In 2012, FunPlus received funding in the amount of $13 million in the Series A round from several Silicon Valley investors.
-In the Series B the company’s total funding raised was $87 million.
-Among other ventures, the investment went to the development of the DianDian Interactive game studio.

 In 2014, FunPlus raised $74 million in a series B funding round led by Orchid Asia Group, GSR Ventures, and Steamboat Ventures.

 Since 2014, the company has invested in other game studios and game-related projects globally.
+Among other ventures, the investment went to the development of the DianDian Interactive game studio.

+In 2016, the Company sold its DianDian studio, when all of the investors' shares were purchased by the company and today FunPlus is one of the largest privately held companies in all of gaming and one of the only ones at that size that is completely bootstrapped.